5th Interdisciplinary Sovereign Debt Research and Management Conference

 July 30, 2020

-Virtual conversation with renowned debt restructuring expert Lee Buchheit and former chief economist for Latin American and the Caribbean of at the World Bank Augusto de la Torre on the evolution of sovereign debt restructurings, with a focus on Ecuador.
+Virtual conversation with renowned debt restructuring expert Lee Buchheit and former Chief Economist for Latin American and the Caribbean at the World Bank, Augusto de la Torre on the evolution of sovereign debt restructurings, with a focus on Ecuador.

 How to Manage the Coming Sovereign Debt Crisis?.
 (Webinar)